 Calculating Compute Resources

-The way I have described to people the best order to size the vCloud Hybrid Service Disaster Recovery offering in my opinion is in the following order.
+The way I have described to people the best order to size the vCloud Air Disaster Recovery offering in my opinion is in the following order.

 For the purposes of keeping it simple I am leaving off bandwidth so we can focus on getting the machines running post event declaration.
 Storage is the easy start because you need to make sure you simply have enough storage to host all the placeholders on disk initially.
 That’s easy math to figure out based on your machine configurations.